ibm-cloud-docs/Cloudant/query/pagination-bookmarks.md

 ### Can I jump straight to page X of the results?
 {: #jump-page-x-results}

 No. Bookmarks make sense only to {{site.data.keyword.cloudant_short_notm}} if they come from the previous page of results.
-If you need page 3 of the results, you need to fetch pages 1 and 2 first.
+If you need page 3 of the results, you must fetch pages 1 and 2 first.

 ### What happens if I supply an incorrect bookmark?
 {: #what-happens-if-i-supply-incorrect-bookmark}